ColinWang321/Collins-3stars-words/README.md

 # Collins-3stars-words

-Audios, word documents to help me remember Collins 3 stars words
+It includes a document of Collins 3 stars words and Chinese translate, 4 read aloud audios.

+Hope I can improve my vocabulary to 20,000